scrabbletank/farhome-rules/rulesdoc.md

 Weapons are split between simple and martial weapons.
 Simple weapons can be used by anyone and don't use their own proficiency modifier.
 Instead you use the relevant martial proficiency.
 When using a martial weapon that you don't have proficiency with you add 1 terrible die to the attack roll.

 Weapon proficiencies are split between 4 categories: One Handed, Two Handed, Ranged, and Unarmed.
-By default melee weapons and unarmed use Strength while Ranged weapons use Dexterity, but this can changed based on the weapon.
-For example a weapon with the _finesse_ property can use Dexterity, while weapons with _Thrown_ can use Strength when used as a ranged weapon.
+By default melee weapons and unarmed use strength while Ranged weapons use Dexterity, but this can changed based on the weapon.
+For example a weapon with the _finesse_ property can use Dexterity, while weapons with _Thrown_ can use strength when used as a ranged weapon.

 ## Spells

 Spells are split into 3 schools: Arcane, Curse, and Divine.
 Each school handles a different type of spell and uses a different attribute for its spellcasting.
-Arcane spells use the elements and raw power to defeat their foes, using Intelligence for its attribute.
-Curse spells disable and debuff their targets and uses Willpower.
+Arcane spells use the elements and raw power to defeat their foes, using intelligence for its attribute.
+Curse spells disable and debuff their targets and uses willpower.
 Divine spells center around healing and buffing targets and uses Charisma.

 To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have enough mana to cast the spell.